bwilson245/Optimization-Benchmarks/README.md

 - BinaryTreeOptimizationsTest
   - I did my best to implement optimizations for a balanced binary tree.
-First, I implemented methods for testing the processing time of a recursive and iterative search and each had a depth-first implementation and a breadth-first implementation for a total of 4 different search patterns.
+First, I implemented methods for testing the processing time of a recursive vs iterative depth-first search and a depth-first vs breadth first iterative search.
   Then I had the idea to test the memory usage of each method.
 I started by calculating the memory in the same methods I used to calculate time, however that caused the results of the process speeds to be opposite of expected.
 I realized that the extra calls to record the memory usage were slowing down the methods enough to give "false" readings.
 The solution I decided on was to duplicate all the methods and remove the methods to measure process time and replace them with methods to measure memory usage.
 This required double the amount of method calls, however, it separated the processes to achieve more accurate results.
 The problems with it is that there is a certain amount of overhead involved in the actual memory measurement process.
 I've yet to figure out how to eliminate it ,and I'm not entirely sure its avoidable.
-I'm also unsure about the recursive breadth-first search due to the nature of the heap.
-I'm fairly confident that under the hood it's just a binary search algorithm.
-For now, the results of that test can't be trusted.
-I'll update this readme if I manage to find a solution.

 - ConcurrencyOptimizationsTest